-Recent CIA leak demonstrates again the dangers of smart TVs
+Alleged CIA leak re-demonstrates the dangers of smart TVs

 Sudden Coffee aims to stir up instant brewing with third wave tech

-Wikileaks published today notes on a large set of CIA hacking tools.
+Wikileaks published today notes on what it alleges are a large set of CIA hacking tools.
 Among the dump was a tool developed by the CIA and MI5 that attempted to turn certain Samsung smart TVs into remote listening and monitoring devices.
 It’s called Weeping Angel.
 Because Doctor Who.
 The exploit only targeted certain Samsung TVs though if this tool exists, there are likely more hacks for other smart TV.

 If implemented Weeping Angel was able to extract browser and WPA/wifi credentials and history.
 It could also make the TV look off though the tool kept it in a deep standby mode, listening and waiting.
 According to the file uploaded by Wikileaks, CIA and MI5 developers were interested in enabling streaming audio, video captures and exploiting Samsung’s remote support function.

 The exploit noted here targeted Samsung’s F8000 series of smart TVs.
-This TV was released in 2013 and was Samsung’s flagship line.
+This TV was released in 2013 and was Samsung’s flagship line for the year.
 The documents revealed by Wikileaks show the CIA and MI5 held a joint workshop to work on this hack in June of 2014.

 This is yet another example of the dangers of IoT devices.
 Turning off wifi might not be enough to safe guard a person’s privacy.